clutchcall CLI and its QUIC data-plane engine drive the tunnel

 Environment variables

-Env vars use your CLI’s brand prefix — shown below as<P> (the uppercased binary
+Env vars use your CLI’s brand prefix, shown below as<P>.
+The prefix is the

 Data-plane engine flags

-the resolved arguments.
-You rarely call it directly, but the surface is:
+with the resolved arguments.
+You rarely call the engine directly, but the

 Remote desktop on the same transport

 A remote-desktop client (a fork of an open-source remote-desktop project) runs its network transport over this same raw-QUIC relay instead of its own rendezvous/relay.
-Enable it by pointing the client’squic-relay-server option at
+To enable it, point the client’squic-relay-server option

 - The controlled box registers its device id as a slug (

-- The remote-desktop client’s own message framing and end-to-end encryption ride unchanged on top — the edge only secures the QUIC hop to the PoP and never sees cleartext.
+- The remote-desktop client’s own message framing and end-to-end encryption ride unchanged on top.
+The edge only secures the QUIC hop to the PoP.
+It never sees cleartext.

 Programmatic API (Preview)